adamcrespi/adamcrespi.github.io/_projects/project2.md

 <section id="future-work3">
   <h2>Results and Reflection</h2>
   <p>
-    Our robots performed exceptionally, finishing second overall in the competition, narrowly losing by just an inch—literally.
+    Our robots performed exceptionally, finishing second overall in the competition, losing by an inch—literally.
 This project was a tremendous learning experience, where I gained valuable insights into hardware design and the importance of effective teamwork.
   </p>
     <div style="text-align: center;">
        <img src="/images/finalgi.gif" alt="Future Work" style="width: 85%; border-radius: 10px; margin-top: 10px;">